 - Always carry a dog diabetes walk kit when out of the house with your diabetic pet.
 While poop bags are obvious in a dog’s walk bag, diabetic dog owners should include a glucometer, test strips, a bottle of honey or a fast-acting dextrose gel, and fast-acting carbohydrate treats.

-If during a walk your dog’s glucose levels are below 100 mg/dl (5.6mmol/L), give the pet a treat to boost their energy.
+If during a walk your dog’s glucose levels drop below 100 mg/dl (5.6mmol/L), give a treat to boost their energy.
 If sugar levels are dangerously low (around 60 mg/dL / 3.3 mmol/L), rub honey or dextrose gel on your dog’s gums to boost sugar levels instantly.
 Low blood sugar can lead to hyperglycemia, which can be life-threatening if left unattended.

-In the beginning, when your dog is diagnosed with diabetes, you’ll need to work closely with the vet to record your dog’s blood sugar level reaction to specific exercises until you can devise a safe exercise regimen for your dog.
+In the beginning, when your dog is diagnosed with diabetes, you’ll need to work closely with the vet.
+Start to record your dog’s blood sugar level reaction to specific exercises until you can devise a safe exercise regimen for your dog.

 Of course, this will need adjustments along the way depending on how your dog’s diabetes is advancing.
 Nonetheless, knowing what exercises are best for your diabetic dog is key.